ahnpj/incident-response-and-investigations/web-application-compromise-investigations/web-server-defacement-malicious-file-upload-investigation/investigation-walkthrough.md

 - [🔷 Installation Phase Step 4](#-installation-phase-step-4)
 - [🔷 Installation Phase Findings & Analysis](#-installation-phase-findings--analysis)
 -->

+*Goal:* Confirm malware delivery, execution, and persistence on the compromised host.

 The objective of this task was to now verify whether the attacker successfully installed or executed any malicious payloads following exploitation.
 In the Cyber Kill Chain, **Installation** represents the stage where adversaries establish persistence within a target environment, typically by deploying malware or backdoors.